 - Emphasis on accountability and results

 The types of ASETS programs available to NWAC clients are based on individual needs, as well as community need reflecting regional realities.
-These include:

 - Individual training purchases (ITP)

 - Targeted wage subsidy (TWS)

 - Group/Community Training (GCT)

 - Must be fifteen (15) years of age or older.

 - Aboriginal women (First Nation, Metis or Inuit)

 - Individuals seeking funding support must be unemployed, under-employed, or can demonstrate immediate risk of becoming unemployed.